mwerner/spigot/README.md

 a yaml file.
 The mappings follow the structure of the data received.
 Any attribute you wish to retain, assign the name of the attribute on your model to that key.

+Remember, the key is their attribute, the value is yours:

+    user:
+      login: 'email'
+      full_name: 'name'

+Reads as: "For Users, their `login` is my `email` and their `full_name` is my `name`"

 Basic example:

     # Our Model